Masterzach32/SideScrollerProject/README.md

 - New mob: the boss
 - All enemies have health bars
 - Level ends when player kills the boss
+- You can now save console logs
+- You can now change your key bindings

 ### Bugs:
 - Sometimes sluggers spawn traveling left
+- Health Bar is not displaying correct health info when at low health

 ### Issues:
 - Audio switching issue (see issue on github issues page)